Charlotte Avenue Elementary School

 2:30-6:00 p.m.
 Contact the Southtowns YMCA at 662-9369.

-Bikes, Skateboards, Scooters, and Roller blades:
+Skateboards, Scooters, and Roller blades:

 Any questions you may have about the bus should be directed to Fisher Bus at 648-7766.
+The schedule for buses and their routes will be mailed to the parents of all students on a bus route prior to the start of the school year.

-Alternate Site Transportation– is provided for children who need to be transported regularly to and/or from a location other than their home address for three or more days per week.
+Alternate Site Transportation– Fisher Bus provides transportation for children who need to be transported regularly to and/or from a location other than their home address for three or more days per week.
 Parents need to fill out an Alternate Site Application for Transportation which can be obtained from your school’s office.
 If you have arrangements for only one or two days a week or a schedule that varies, please send a note to the office each week or each day for bus passes.
 A new Alternate Site Application must be submitted to Fisher Bus (for approval), SEVEN DAYS prior to effective date of change.
 Upon receipt, Fisher Bus Service will notify parent/guardian of approval or disapproval of the applicaton.

 The expectations for behavior and conduct while on the bus include: